michellejm/NLTK_DHRI/nltk_guidelines.md

 `wordnet_lemmatizer = WordNetLemmatizer()`

 Now we will lemmatize the words in the list.
-This time, we will only use the faster version because it takes a long time.
+This time, we will only use the faster version of the code because it takes a long time.

  `text1_clean = [wordnet_lemmatizer.lemmatize(t) for t in t1_tokens]`